If there’s one thing that we all agree on, it’s eating plenty of vegetables.

-Vitamin B12 has wide-reaching effects in our body.
+Vitamin B12 has wide-reaching effects on our body.
 For this reason, B12 deficiency symptoms can vary.

 Unlike other vitamins, our body can’t make B12 by itself.
 In addition, it’s a water-soluble vitamin, which means that the body can’t store it for long periods like fat-soluble vitamins.
 For this reason, we need to replenish B12 daily through our diet.

 Plant-based food is great but has low vitamin B12 content.
-Dietitians say that B12 is more common in seafoods, beef liver and eggs.
+Dietitians say that B12 is more common in seafood, beef liver and eggs.